Petition submission overview

 - Petitions will remain open for a set period of time, but no longer than six months.

-- Petitions that raise issues of possible councillor misconduct will be taken as complaints and will be reported to the managing director rather than considered under the petitions procedure.
+- Petitions that raise issues of possible councillor misconduct will be taken as complaints and will be reported to the monitoring officer rather than considered under the petitions procedure.

 Your petition may not be accepted if: